FabsHC/quasar-fire-operation/README.md

 You can notice that some parts of the message are missing, because the transmitter could not send all the message.
 The other parts are with the other satellites.
 So, to know all the message, you will have to merge the satellites information.

-The other problem is, you need to know the spaceship location (x;y) to retreive whatever the message says.
+The other problem is, you need to know the spaceship location (x;y) to retrieve whatever the message says.
 To do that, we will use the satellites coordinates and distances from the spaceship.

 ##### The Solutions
 ###### Decryption of the message